How I Rank All 50 Disneyland Attractions

 Pros: First of the four Fantasyland dark rides, this attraction serves as a testament to how ground-breaking many of Disney's original attractions truly were.
 Interestingly the sheer number of hand-painted set pieces and the incredible amount of detail packed into such a small space practically make up for the fact that there are very few sculpted characters.
 The design of the show building resembles Toad Hall, which is a perfect segue to the events of the ride itself, which involve a mad-cap ride in a motorcar.
 The ride vehicles are motorcars, which places guests both literally and figuratively into the driver's seat of this attraction.

 Cons: This attraction features many scenes which were not shown in the original animated film The Wind in the Willows.
 In addition, the set pieces and props are both outdated and a bit crude.
 The dark lighting is done well, but the obvious shortcomings of this method of illumination create a ride that is quite dim.
 The storyline of this attraction, if there is one, is very poorly presented and only understood by those who have read the book and watched the film.
 In addition, the ending sequence is so over-the-top as to be almost completely unbelievable.
 Since it is at the end of the Old World section of Fantasyland, the outdoor extended queue for this attraction permits guests to see into Storybook Land Canal Boats and The Mad Tea Party.
+Only adding to the confusion that guests experience on this ride is the ambiguity surrounding the guest's role in the story.
+It can be assumed that the Guest is actually Mr. Toad, but because the guests are not told this, they cannot be expected to understand.
+In most attractions where guests take an active part, they word "you" is used to specifically refer to the Guest as they are, without taking on a completely different identity, let alone a different gender or age.
+Therefore, this attraction certainly is unique in that it expects Guests to become Mr. Toad (especially now that Snow White's Enchanted Wish has converted guests into passive observers).
+However, this understanding is crucial to being immersed in the attraction.

 33. The Many Adventures of Winnie the Pooh.